Peacock: Here's everything to know about NBC's streaming app

 So far, Peacock doesn't have a deal for its app to be distributed on Roku or Amazon Fire TV devices.

-Roku and Amazon Fire TV products are the most popular ways to stream on televisions in the US.
+Roku and Amazon Fire TV products, like its Firestick, are the most popular ways to stream on televisions in the US.
 Together, the two companies' streaming devices and smart TVs make up 70% of all the streaming devices installed in the US last year, and they reach roughly 80 million active users between them.

 But rather than serving as neutral platforms for apps, Roku and Amazon both have become more assertive in their talks with new streaming services lately, and media companies are more invested in reaping the most reward possible from their products, leading to impasses.